 What Happens to Trump’s 26,000 plus Presidential Tweets?

 Well, moving forward you’ll forever have access to debunked tweets Trump has posted during his time as President.
-But it doesn’t really matter, since the President would have had to relinquish his Twitter account, anyway.
-Since it was solely used for Presidential purposes, according to the US Ethics Regulations, US officials are prevented from benefiting personally from their public office, and this applies to social media accounts.
+But it doesn’t really matter; since the President would have had to relinquish his Twitter account, anyway.
+Since it was solely used for Presidential purposes; according to the U.S .
+Ethics Regulations; U.S. officials are prevented from benefiting personally from their public office.
+Additionally, this applies to social media accounts.

 Edit: More recently, an aide of Trump’s; Jason Miller; is backing Governor Greene, whose Twitter account was deleted as well.